shem4soul/shem4soul/README.md

 ## 🏆 Achievements

 - 👨‍💻 3+ years of backend development experience

-- 🎓 Backend Development Certification – CareerEx (2024)
-- 🛠 Built and deployed 10+ real-world applications
+- 🛠 Built and deployed 20+ real-world applications
 - 🤝 Contributor to **Ed3Hub** and **ScholarGuide** as a volunteer engineer

 ---